hexops/devlog/_posts/2021-07-01-cla-not-for-open-source-use-a-developer-certificate-of-origin.md

 Startups trying to embrace open source today readily adopt Contributor License Agreements (CLAs) as mandatory requirements for contributing.
 This is not in the spirit of OSS, and you should use a Developer Certificates of Origin (DCO) instead.

+## Update: 2021-07-01 5:46pm MST

+A professional lawyer I look up to has [rebuked this article and stated it contains worrisome amounts of misinformation](https://lobste.rs/s/lvmb5i/clas_are_not_for_open_source_use_developer#c_n2k3zd).
+I encourage reading that thread, and also [the article he has written](https://writing.kemitchell.com/2018/01/06/CLAs-Are-Not-a-Sham.html) instead.

 ## Why do we need either?
 An imaginary tale of emulators

 Let's say you work on a Playstation emulator.
 Someone who finds your work interesting begins sending you contributions on GitHub.